-This Salton/MAXIM product warranty extends to the original consumer purchaser of the product.
+This Salton, Inc. product warranty extends to the original consumer purchaser of the product.

-Warranty Duration: This product is warranted to the original consumer purchaser for a period of one (1) year from the original purchase date except for the Bread Pan and Kneading Paddle which are warrantied for 90 days.
+Warranty Duration: This product is warranted to the original consumer purchaser for a period of one (1) year from the original purchase date.

 Warranty Coverage: This product is warranted against defective materials or workmanship.
 This warranty is void if the product has been damaged by accident, in shipment, unreasonable use, misuse, neglect, improper service, commercial use, repairs by unauthorized personnel or other causes not arising out of defects in materials or workmanship.
-This warranty is effective only if the product is purchased and operated in the USA, and does not extend to any units which have been used in violation of written instructions furnished by Salton/MAXIM Housewares, Inc., or to units which have been altered or modified or to damage to products or parts thereof which have had the serial number removed, altered, defaced or rendered illegible.
+This warranty is effective only if the product is purchased and operated in the USA, and does not extend to any units which have been used in violation of written instructions furnished by Salton, Inc., or to units which have been altered or modified or to damage to products or parts thereof which have had the serial number removed, altered, defaced or rendered illegible.
 Wear and tear for Bread Pans and Paddles is not considered a manufacturer's defect.

-Warranty Disclaimers: This warranty is in lieu of all warranties expressed or implied and no representative or person is authorized to assume for Salton/MAXIM Housewares, Inc. any other liability in connection with the sale of our products.
+Warranty Disclaimers: This warranty is in lieu of all warranties expressed or implied and no representative or person is authorized to assume for Salton, Inc. any other liability in connection with the sale of our products.
 There shall be no claims for defects or failure of performance or product failure under any theory of tort, contract or commercial law including, but not limited to, negligence, gross negligence, strict liability, breach of warranty and breach of contract.

-Warranty Performance: During the above one-year warranty period, a product with a defect will be either repaired or replaced with a reconditioned comparable model (at Salton/MAXIM's option) when the product is returned to the Salton/MAXIM facility.
-The repaired or replacement product will be in warranty for the balance of the one-year warranty period and an additional one-month period.
+Warranty Performance: During the above one-year warranty period, a product with a defect will be either repaired or replaced with a reconditioned comparable model (at Salton, Inc.'s option) when the product is returned to the Salton, Inc.'s warranty period and an additional one-month period.
 No charge will be made for such repair or replacement.